amultari/autoreApp/README.md

-It uses `ngx-pagination` for paginating results
+It uses `ngx-pagination` for paginating results, already installed by executing the following command:
 ```
 npm install ngx-pagination --save
 ```